NightFuryoOo/HK_QoLTeleportKit/README.md

 Compatibility
 Tested on Hollow Knight version 1.5.78.11833.
 Compatible with most other mods.

-Known Issues
-Rare visual artifacts may occur when teleporting in White Palace

-Some Godhome locations require intermediate loading

 Credits
 Hollow Knight development team for the amazing game